What are the 20 common graphic designer interview questions?

 Applying for an in-house job is a little different from applying for the same position as a freelancer.
 The main difference is that you need to know all that there is to know about the company before the interview day.
 You need to know their main tone and how they structure much of their work.

 What is their most popular color code?
 Is there a particular pattern that their designers follow to come up with a final product?
-Do your due diligence by finding all that you can about the company, including their goals and vision.
+Do your due diligence by finding all that you can about the company, including its goals and vision.
 You never know as this might come up in your interview.

 Be prepared to answer the questions.

 This is an interview, so you should expect questions – and lots of them!
-You need to be well-knowledgeable about your field and ready to answer whatever question that comes your way.
+You need to be well-knowledgeable about your field and ready to answer whatever question comes your way.

 One important thing to note is that interviewers will not just ask technical questions, but they will also ask you things to do with your personality and your understanding of trends, among other things.
 Fortunately, this post will take you through 20 of the most common questions with tips on how to respond to them.